This screenshot corresponds to the action of 29th of November 2017 for the ES in a 1597 ticks chart:

 Getting the XBP Price Bars

 If you are interested in using the XBP indicators, simply send me an email and we will complete the transaction using PayPal.
-The price of the indicator for a life-time license is of USD 100, just 2 E-mini points 😉
+The price of all the indicators for a life-time license is of USD 100, just 2 E-mini points 😉

 PayPal link: paypal.me/xbptrading